damien-meere/frontend-milestone/README.md

 ### Media
 <!--INclude details of image locations (BT??)-->
+A number of photos were taken from [Pexels](https://www.pexels.com/), a stock image library.
+In particular, the main image behind the jumbotron on the index page.

 ### Acknowledgements
 <!--Achnowledge any third-party utilities employed in the development of this site-->